Gillham, Alex R

 Gillham completed his graduate work at Purdue University, where he wrote a dissertation on Epicurus’ ethics under the supervision of Patricia Curd.
 After finishing his Ph.D., Gillham spent a year as a visiting lecturer at Indiana University Kokomo.
 He then came to St. Bonaventure University as an assistant professor, where he assists with pre-law advising, coaching mock trial, and running the Center for Law & Society.
 Gillham’s primary devotion is teaching, although he maintains an active research agenda in ancient philosophy, philosophy of religion, ethics, and epistemology.

-- Gillham, Alex R. “Abortion, the Impairment Argument, and Theories of Well-Being.”
-Forthcoming.
-Journal of Medicine & Philosophy.
+- Gillham, Alex R. (Forthcoming).
+“Abortion, the Impairment Argument, and Theories of Well-Being.”
+Journal of Medicine and Philosophy.

 My role as a professor of philosophy is to guide students through the logical space relevant to a particular course.
 As such, I aim to familiarize students with (1) the important philosophical questions pertinent to a given course, (2) the best answers that philosophers have given to these questions, and (3) the arguments for and against these answers.
 In doing so, students hone their capacities to ask good questions, construct arguments in response to them, and assess the merits of solutions developed by thinkers of historical significance.